mamewotoko/podplayer/README.md

   * fix dependency
     * commons-io
     * okhttp3 (linked with podcast_parser)
-* sort by pubdate
+* sort episodes by pubdate
   * fix sort crash
     * or sort on database
   * add test
-* modify icon
-  * use opaque orange
 * just add podcast url without check (preference)?
 * use database to manage loaded episodes
   * display mark which is already played, new item etc...